patrickkelso/practical-security/README.md

 The plan should also cover exceptions, sometimes a key person will be traveling and not have access to their usual systems, how will you authenticate requests from them to make changes to systems or transfer money.

 Most 'cyber' incidents are social engineered attacks that happen to use a computer or automated systems that target anything connected to the Internet.
+The victim receives a call claiming to be from somewhere official sounding "The Australian Government", or "Microsoft".
+They'll use lots of technical terms and ask you to install software so they can help you, all the while claiming it is urgent and you have to act now.
+They are right, you do have to act now, hang up the phone.
+Now!

-The technical steps below are only useful if they are implemented and everyone knows the plan.
+The technical steps below are only useful if they are implemented and everyone involved knows the plan.

 ## Software updates
 The best line of defence against most 'hacks' is a system that is up to date.
 Your computer and phone should be set to receive and install updates from Microsoft, Google or Apple once they are available.
 If you get a notification that there is an update waiting to install you should install it as soon as possible.
 However you should also be wary of websites that pretend to be notifications of updates that are malicious.
-If you get a notification you can verify the update by using the system update method on windows this is the Windows Update utility in the Control Panel, on OSX this is done through the Mac App Store.
+If you get a notification you can verify the update by using the system update method on windows this is the Windows Update utility in the Control Panel, on MacOS this is done through the Mac App Store.

 ## Passwords